alandeev/aws-lambda-event-nodejs/README.md

 # Starting AWS Service Lambda studies 🚀

 ## About
-> I am increasingly enjoying learning about scalable projects, and with that knowledge I can create projects with less problems 😁
+> I am increasingly enjoying learning about scalable projects, and with that knowledge I can create projects with less problems and more legibility 😁